Don Wright (cartoonist): Books

 His cartoons have been published in at least two books: Wright On!
 A Collection of Political Cartoons (1971) and Wright Side Up (1981).

 Awards

 Wright received the Pulitzer Prize for Editorial Cartooning in 1966, for his cartoon "You Mean You Were Bluffing?", and another in 1980.
 Wright won the National Cartoonist Society Editorial Cartoon Award for 1985.
-He has won the Sigma Delta Chi Award for Distinguished Service in Journalism twice.
+He won the Sigma Delta Chi Award for Distinguished Service in Journalism twice.

-He has also won the Inter American Press Award three times, the Overseas Press Club Award five times, the Robert F. Kennedy Memorial Journalism Award twice, the National Headliner Award and the Best of Cox Award twice.
+Wright also won the Inter American Press Award three times, the Overseas Press Club Award five times, the Robert F. Kennedy Memorial Journalism Award twice, the National Headliner Award and the Best of Cox Award twice.